ekaterina-egorova/fintech2022/product_pitch.md

-Hi i am Katya, founder of Crowly, the best crowdsourcing digital platform on the street.
+Hi I am Katya, founder of Crowly, the best crowdsourcing digital platform on the street.

 Crowdsourcing literally means getting people outside of your company to work for you.